Xandersoft/php-admin-login/README.md

 - If a user who is not logged in tries to access a password protected file, they are redirected to the address specified by functions.php:47 with the GET variable “action” set as “denied”.
 Someone who enters a password wrong is redirected to the address specified by functions.php:47 with the GET variable “action” set as “invalid”.
 - The user is kept logged in by storing the correct md5 hash using a PHP Session, which by default is “php-admin-login”.
 The user is logged out by clearing the variable, and destroying the Session.
 The Session name can be changed by editing functions.php:22 to avoid interference with other websites that may use this same login code.
 The transaction can be further secured by the use of HTTPS.
-- The supplied PHP files are written to be used on the same directory on a PHP enabled web server.
+- The supplied PHP files are written to be used on the same directory on a PHP enabled server.
 Any password protected files need to be in the same directory as the supplied PHP files, as well.

 Update Log
 -----------